Graphite Monitoring Tool Tutorial.

 • Five years of 10-minute data

-The recommendations also outline aggregation specifications to ensure matching patterns; preventing data being corrupted or discarded when downsampled.
+The recommendations also outline aggregation specifications to ensure matching patterns; preventing data from being corrupted or discarded when downsampled.

 Edit the conf/storage-aggregation.conf file to mimic the following.